 Many funders require that you use the CC-BY Creative Commons license.
 Find out more about copyright and Creative Commons licenses.

-Choose open access and you can share your work however you want to.
+When you publish open access you can share your work however you want to.
 Here are some ideas to get you started:

 Visit our open access hub for more more guidance and support on publishing your research open access.
-You can also sign up to our Open Access Bulletin for the latest news from the Taylor & Francis open research program.
+You can also sign up to our Research Insights email newsletter to get advice, tips and expert support directly to you.